Specialized TIG welding gloves are essential when it comes to laying down quality beads.

 - Inconsistent quality

 - Sizes run small

 The Superior Endura 370GFKL Goatskin TIG Welder Gloves feature a Kevlar liner.
-These gloves are designed to give you a cut-resistant and durable TIG welding glove, intended for all day work.
-The very thin Kevlar liner yields superior dexterity and great feel.
+These gloves are designed to give you a cut-resistant and durable TIG welding glove intended for all-day work.
+The thin Kevlar liner yields superior dexterity and a great feel.